 The power of LinkedIn resides in building relationships and engaging with your connections.

-In 2020, liking, commenting, and starting conversations is the best way to engage not only with colleagues but also with hiring managers, decision-makers, and those on your "get to know" list.
+Liking, commenting, and starting conversations is the best way to engage not only with colleagues but also with hiring managers, decision-makers, and those on your "get to know" list.

 I’ve found that most people don’t actively network on LinkedIn until they’re in job-search mode, but that’s when you should already have a strong foundation in place.
 You don’t have to wait until you want to make a career move to start engaging on LinkedIn.

 In fact, it’s better if you start now.

 Admire a few companies?
 Dream of being on their team one day?
 Follow those companies on LinkedIn now, look for connections employed by those companies, and start engaging with their posts.

 Research who the hiring managers and decision-makers are within the company and request to connect with them.
 You can start building relationships long before asking for help in a job search.